mjmartindale/mt_believability/README.md

-# Misleading-Annotated Machine Translation Output (MAMTO)
+# Machine Translation Believability

-This package contains data files with MT outputs for the test portion of the MTTT task and human annotation scores relevant to determining whether the MT output for a segment is misleading.
+This package contains data files with MT outputs for the test portion of the MTTT task and human annotation scores for believability, fluency, and adequacy.

 ## Annotation File Naming Conventions